-Employers may seek an individual/lawyer who has a particular interest in smart contracts, technology, data science, previous experience handling legal issues, which may include law graduates, individuals with product management experience, or someone who is interested in working in-house with a business offering its clients legal
+Employers may seek an individual/lawyer who has a particular interest in smart contracts, technology, data science, data services, previous experience handling legal issues, which may include law graduates, individuals with product management experience, or someone who is interested in working in-house with a business offering its clients legal

 How to find a job in legal tech

 In order to find a job in legal tech, you need to first decide if you would like to work at a legal tech startup or in the legal tech team of a law firm and whether you have particular interests in the legal tech field.
 Law graduates can also consider obtaining a training contract from a legal tech startup as an alternative to the traditional training contract with a law firm.
 Alternatively a lawyer may consider moving from a firm to a legal tech company in order to increase their knowledge and build their understanding of available legal tech offerings.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.